cincheo/jsweet-examples/README.md

 All these example are written in Java using the JSweet APIs (candies).
 They are then transpiled to JavaScript by the JSweet transpiler.

-- Simple canvas drawing (`example-name=canvasdrawing`): demonstrates the use of HTML5 canvas.
+- Simple canvas drawing (`canvasdrawing`): demonstrates the use of HTML5 canvas.
 - Simple HTML form control (`inputcontrol`): demonstrates the use of HTML5 forms and inputs.
 - Simple jQuery (`jquery`): demonstrates the use of JQuery with JSweet.
 - Simple Angular (`angularjs`): demonstrates the use of Angular with JSweet.